 How is transformation measured?
 Often times it’s not – it’s subjective, it’s an experience, a perception – and that’s OK.
 If you offer lead generation/campaign management or any service that can directly be tied to the bottom line… or a near-bottom-line indicator in your client’s business, then the result is hitting or missing that KPI.
 But now, you’re looking for the result of the result – the real impact of having hit the KPI.

 How will business/life be different for your avatar if they bump e-commerce conversion rate by 10%?
 That is what you’re looking to articulate.

 Getting clear on the total, transformative experience you provide to your clients is everything.
-If you’re thinking to yourself,
+But, you need to be able to articulate it.

-…then I have good news: you’re about to uncover the real value you provide your clients with.
-This article will help you communicate it in a way that’ll have your clients experience it… and pay you according to the real value you create, rather than the input.
+I have good news: you’re about to learn how to uncover the real value you provide your clients with.
+This step-by-step guide will help you communicate your unique value in a way that’ll have your clients excited feeling the end result, just by reading about it…

 An example: when probed for how they provide transformation, almost any client who does web dev will tell me something like “we create beautiful websites that convert”.
 (Doesn’t sound bad, who wouldn’t want one of those, right?)